everycure-org/matrix/docs/src/onboarding/walkthroughs/walkthrough.md

 ## Summary

-Daniel has successfully integrated a new knowledge graph into the codebase, and added appropriate nodes to data catalog.
+Dominic has successfully integrated a new knowledge graph into the codebase, and added appropriate nodes to data catalog.
 The new pipeline can be now viewed in Kedro-Viz, and executed to produce node embeddings.

 Now, we will look at how this pipeline can be executed.